sergueik/jprotractor_cucumber/README.md

 ```Java
 private static final By button = NgBy.partialButtonText("Go");
 ```
-The custom methods with `org.openqa.selenium.By` arguments would accept `org.openqa.selenium.By`.
+The custom methods with `org.openqa.selenium.By` arguments would accept `com.github.sergueik.jprotractor.NgBy`.

 ### See Also